hunvreus/devpush-website/docs/basics/projects.md

 ## Logs

-Logs are collected in real-time, but a slight delay ( a few hundred milliseconds) might be noticeable.
-Logs can be searched by keyword and filtered by deployment, environments, dates or branches.
+Logs are collected in real-time, but a slight delay (a few hundred milliseconds) might be noticeable.
+Logs can be searched by keyword and filtered by deployment, environment, date, or branch.

 ## Deleting a project